Category Archives: Anhalt Royals

 Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz. source: Wikipedia

 Quickly adapting to her role as Hereditary Grand Duchess, Elisabeth found a great ally in her mother-in-law, with whom she shared many interests.
 The two often hosted musical concerts and promoted numerous artists and musicians.
-She tried to use her public profile to bring attention to causes that were near to her heart, including nature and flowers, becoming an honorary member of the Association for the Protection of Birds.
-After becoming Grand Duchess in 1904 following her father-in-law’s death, she continued to support her causes while taking on a much more public role.
-Following the death of her youngest son in 1910, she established the Duke Carl Borwin Memorial Home in Neustrelitz, to provide a home for orphans and children in need.
+She used her public profile to bring attention to causes that were important to her, including nature and flowers, becoming an honorary member of the Association for the Protection of Birds.
+After becoming Grand Duchess in 1904 following her father-in-law’s death, Elisabeth continued to support her causes while taking on a much more public role.
+Following the death of her youngest son in 1910, she established the Duke Karl Borwin Memorial Home in Neustrelitz, to provide a home for orphans and children in need.

 Following her husband’s death in 1914, she remained the first lady of Mecklenburg-Strelitz during the reign of her unmarried son and became very active with the Red Cross during World War I. Following the abolition of the monarchy in 1918, Elisabeth remained in Neustrelitz, taking up residence in the Park House which she had inherited earlier that year from her son.
-The Neustrelitz Palace had been taken over by the government, and she continued to fight for compensation for the loss of the family’s property.
-Remaining active right up until her death, Elisabeth remained in Neustrelitz, often hosting visits from her daughters and grandchildren, and staying in close contact with various relatives throughout Europe.
+After the new government took over Neustrelitz Palace, Elisabeth continued to fight for compensation for the loss of the family’s property.
+Remaining active right up until her death, Elisabeth remained in Neustrelitz, often hosting visits from her daughters and grandchildren, and staying in close contact with relatives throughout Europe.
 Her last public appearance was on July 19, 1933, when she attended a ceremony at the Hohenziertz Palace commemorating the death of Queen Luise of Prussia, who had been born a Duchess of Mecklenburg-Strelitz.

 The following day, on July 20, 1933, Grand Duchess Elisabeth died in Neustrelitz, in Mecklenburg-Vorpommern, Germany.
 Following her funeral, her remains were placed in the New Crypt at the Johanniterkirche in Mirow, in Mecklenburg-Vorpommern, Germany, alongside her husband and sons.